Sindhu194/Workex/README.md

 # Getting Started

 To set up the project locally:
-Start the frontend and backend using npm
+Start the frontend and backend using npm in different terminals

 # Usage